 The great part about skillet meals is that your entire meal is made in a single saute pan.
 Here are a few of my favorite tips for success.

-For this recipe, you will need a 12 inch saute pan, not a skillet.
-A saute pan will have a flat bottom and tall sides, like shown in the photos.
+- For this recipe, you will need a 12 inch sauté pan, not a skillet.
+A sauté pan has a flat bottom and tall sides, like shown in the photos.

 What to serve with ground beef stroganoff